 We do not collect personal information from any person we actually know is under the age of 18.

-Any comments, complaints or questions concerning this policy or complaints or objections about our use of your personal information should be addressed by directing your comments to the American Association of Physical Anthropologists, whose contact details are: American Association of Physical Anthropologists, Burk & Associates, Inc., 950 Herndon Parkway, Suite 450, Herndon, VA 20170 Tel: (703) 790-1745.
+Any comments, complaints or questions concerning this policy or complaints or objections about our use of your personal information should be addressed by directing your comments to the American Association of Biological Anthropologists, whose contact details are: American Association of Biological Anthropologists, Burk & Associates, Inc., 950 Herndon Parkway, Suite 450, Herndon, VA 20170 Tel: (703) 790-1745.
 Email: [email protected].